-Q Among those diagnosed with COVID-19, who are at increased risk for severe illness and deaths?
+3. Among those diagnosed with COVID-19, who is at increased risk for severe illness and death?

-A mong those diagnosed with COVID-19, the elderly and those with underlying medical conditions are more likely than others to develop severe illness or die.
+Among those diagnosed with COVID-19, the elderly, those with underlying medical conditions, and some pregnant women in their third trimesters are more likely than others to develop severe illness or die.